 COVID-19 UPDATE: In order to comply with the College's health and safety guidelines, the Ardmore Community Tutoring Program will be fully virtual during the Fall 2020 semester.
 Questions?
 Contact Ellie Esmond, email@example.com

 Ardmore Community Tutoring (ACT) is an America Counts and America Reads federally funded work-study program developed as a partnership between Civic Engagement and the local community through the Spring Avenue Generational Educational Services (SAGES) and Zion Baptist Church in Ardmore, Pa.

 The program helps elementary school, middle school, and high school students improve their reading and math skills.
-Rather than simply providing homework help, the program empowers children through academic enrichment and actively engages them in their own education.
+In addition to providing homework help, the program empowers children through academic enrichment and actively engages them in their own education.